SemwebServices/PubSubHubBubFacade/README.md

 The vision is that services will install this facade or adapter on their own services to turn their static RSS into event streams.

+This project is a sister project to https://github.com/ianibo/CAPCollator - where this project contains the generic atom to push notification element, that project contains all the CAP specific indexing and alerting functions.
+If you're here looking for information about the Common Alerting Protocol (CAP) see this link https://docs.oasis-open.org/emergency/cap/v1.2/CAP-v1.2-os.html and that project.

 ## Technology

 Currently implemented in Java using the groovy-on-grails framework, but runnable as a microservice using the